Shannon-Goddard/grow_app/README.md

 ![](/pics/gif.gif)

 # Limitations
-<sub>This website is currently using localStorage.
+<sub>GrowApp uses localStorage.
 The localStorage read-only property of the window interface allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.</sub>

 <sub>localStorage is similar to sessionStorage, except that while localStorage data has no expiration time, sessionStorage data gets cleared when the page session ends — that is, when the page is closed. (localStorage data for a document loaded in a "private browsing" or "incognito" session is cleared when the last "private" tab is closed and/or browser history is cleared)</sub>

-**MEANING: YOUR GROW WILL BE ERASED AFTER YOU CLEAR YOUR BROWSER HISTORY!** Eventually, localStorage will become "server side". . . /əˈven(t)SH(o͞o)əlē/.
+**MEANING: YOUR GROW WILL BE ERASED AFTER YOU CLEAR YOUR BROWSER HISTORY!**

+In purchasing the app on Google Play, the app stores the user input to the app and does not produce this minor inconvenience
 </details>

 <sub>[MIT License](https://github.com/Shannon-Goddard/grow_search/blob/main/LICENSE) |